Maurice Rose

 Maurice Rose (November 26, 1899 – March 30, 1945) was a career officer in the United States Army who attained the rank of major general.
-A veteran of World War I and World War II, Rose was commanding the 3rd Armored Division when he was killed in action in Germany during the closing days of the war.
+A veteran of World War I and World War II, Rose was commanding the 3rd Armored Division when he was killed in action in Germany during the closing days of the Second World War becoming the highest-ranking American killed by enemy fire during the war in Europe.

-The son and grandson of rabbis from Poland, Rose was at the time the highest-ranking Jew in the U.S. Army, though he was not especially religious, did not publicize his faith, and claimed in his Army records to be Protestant.
-He was also the highest-ranking American killed by enemy fire during World War II in the European Theater of Operations.
+Rose was the son and grandson of rabbis from Poland, at the time of his death he was the highest-ranking Jewish person in the U.S. Army.
+He was not especially religious, did not publicize his faith, and stated in his Army records to be Protestant.
 Rose was married twice and had two sons.

 The 3rd Armored Division's official history of World War II memorialized Rose by stating "He was over six feet tall, erect, dark haired, and had finely chiseled features.
 He was firm and prompt of decision, brooking no interference by man, events or conditions in order to destroy the enemy."

 Early life

-Rose was born in Middletown, Connecticut on November 26, 1899, the son of Rabbi Samuel Rose and Katherin "Katy" (Bronowitz) Rose.
+Rose was born in Middletown, Connecticut, on November 26, 1899, the son of Rabbi Samuel Rose and Katherin "Katy" (Bronowitz) Rose.
 In 1902, the Rose family relocated to Denver, Colorado, where Rose was raised and educated.
 He attended East High School, where he was editor of the school newspaper and graduated with honors in 1916.
 His desire for a military career became well known among his classmates; in the school yearbook, a cartoon illustrating the newspaper staff depicted him carrying a rifle.

-Rose lied about his age to enlist in the Colorado National Guard as a private after graduating from high school in 1916, hoping to serve in the Pancho Villa Expedition.
-He was discharged six weeks later when his commander was informed that he was underage.
+Rose lied about his age to enlist in the Colorado National Guard as a private after graduating from high school, hoping to serve in the Pancho Villa Expedition.
+However, he was discharged six weeks later when his commander was informed that he was underage.